Charles Lyell, 3rd Baron Lyell

-"I have been a great supporter, all round the world, of Everton Football Club.
-I am 200 miles from there now and 300 miles away when I am in Scotland.
-But thanks to the BBC World Service, when I have been in, for example, Seattle or elsewhere around the world, great happiness, or perhaps sometimes sadness, has been caused by Everton's results.
-I declare an interest also in that I am a shareholder."

-However, his true football love was Forfar Athletic F.C.
-He was Honorary Patron of the Angus League Two side and had been a supporter since a young age.
+Lyell was Honorary Patron of Forfar Athletic F.C. and had been a supporter since a young age.
 He was a regular visitor to Station Park, always sponsoring the last home game of the season.

 He died on 11 January 2017.
 At that time, he was the third longest serving member of the House of Lords, after Lord Carrington and Lord Denham.
 The barony became extinct on his death.